-Thousands of patients nationwide have filed lawsuits against Covidien and C.R.
-Bard over serious complications from hernia mesh implants.
-Our firm represents patients in these cases and has developed a deep understanding of the medical and legal issues involved.
+Thousands of patients have filed injury lawsuits against Covidien and C.R.
+Bard over serious complications from defective hernia mesh implants.
+Many of these individuals face debilitating chronic pain, infections, and require additional, high-risk surgeries to repair the damage caused by this medical device.

 Covidien Cases in Active Litigation

 The MDL, overseen by Judge Patti B. Saris, has progressed through discovery, with nearly 2 million documents produced and dozens of Covidien witnesses deposed.
-In April 2025, Judge Saris ordered Covidien to disclose its marketing and promotional spending, noting that this could reveal the “motive and reasoning” behind alleged safety misrepresentations.
+In April 2025, Judge Saris ordered Covidien to disclose its marketing and promotional spending, noting that this could reveal the motive and reasoning behind alleged safety misrepresentations.

-- Fact discovery deadline: October 17, 2025 (for PCOx cases)
+- Fact discovery deadline: October 17, 2025 (for select bellwether cases).

-- First trial: Patterson v.
-Covidien (Symbotex mesh) – February 17, 2026, with pretrial conference February 4, 2026
+- First Bellwether Trial: Patterson v.
+Covidien (involving Symbotex mesh) is scheduled to begin on February 17, 2026, with a pretrial conference on February 4, 2026.

-- Second trial: Regina Stephen v.
-Covidien (Symbotex mesh) – July 13, 2026, with pretrial conference June 25, 2026
+- Second Bellwether Trial: Regina Stephen v.
+Covidien (involving Symbotex mesh) is scheduled for July 13, 2026, with a pretrial conference on June 25, 2026.

 Covidien Parietex Mesh Design Defects